Alessi (Italian company): 2000s

+in 2007, Hani Rashid and Lise Anne Couture Asymptote Architecture (New York) designed the New York city flagship store for Alessi in the SoHo neighborhood on Greene Street.
+The space featured an Alessi gallery, espresso bar and retail in a renovated historic loft building.
+Asymptote was responsible for not only the interior design of the space but also branding and the graphic identity, updating Alessi's image from its 1980s Postmodern style to a contemporary architectural ethos.

-Alessi products are on display in museums worldwide like Museum of Modern Art (New York), Metropolitan Museum of Art, Victoria and Albert Museum, Pompidou Centre, and Stedelijk Museum Italy.
+Alessi products are on display in museums worldwide, including the Museum of Modern Art (New York), the Metropolitan Museum of Art, the Victoria and Albert Museum, the Pompidou Centre, the Design Museum Holon, and the Stedelijk Museum Italy.
 A collaboration with the National Palace Museum of Taiwan produced a collection of various kitchenware products with Asian themes.

 Designers and their designs

 From 1945 until today, Alessi has collaborated with designers and even other brands or companies for their products.
 Some key designs and their designers: